 Public hospital providers

 There are 18 Accident and Emergency (A&E) facilities in Hong Kong.
 Patients are taken to the hospital assigned to the pickup zone.
 They are triaged dependent on the nature of the emergency and prioritized based on the urgency of their case.
-This means if it’s a life-threatening emergency, you will be seen right away; anything less and you’ll likely be waiting for a while.
+This means if it’s a life-threatening medical emergency, you will be seen right away; anything less and you’ll likely be waiting for a while.
 The Hospital Authority lists the wait time in every A&E collated from the last few hours as a reference (note, these are not live waiting times).
 Admission fees in a public A&E are $180 for patients with a HK ID and $1,230 for people who do not have a HK ID.

 A complete list of public hospitals with A&E departments can be found in our Healthy Matters directory.